Are Solar Solutions Right For You?

-Going solar might be a great decision for anyone that owns a house or building which needs electricity and heat all around the year.
+Going for solar energy might be a great decision for anyone that owns a house or building that needs electricity and heat all around the year.
 So yes, it is a good decision for many...
 However, given that it implies a considerable initial investment, it is wise to go through this process paying attention to certain aspects that might affect the result of your solar switch.
-So here I sum up 5 points to take into account before going solar:
+So here we sum up 5 points to take into account before going solar:

 1. Do You Know What It Means To Go solar?